 “Start With The Sport You Play.”
 If you play some kind of sport, it is good to start with that because you know the rules and know what to anticipate.
 There are many public sports events and these can be great places to get started with sports photography as a beginner.
 You could also shadow a professional to see how they go about a particular session.

-2. Understand The Sport
+2. Understand Sporting Events

-In sports photography, you cannot predict what will happen, but having a good understanding of the sport you are shooting will help you predict to an extent and this will help with composition and settings for the shot.
+In this genre of photography, you cannot predict what will happen, but having a good understanding of the sport you are shooting will help you predict to an extent and this will help with composition and settings for the shot.
 With very quick actions happening, you need to be ready with the camera settings to capture them.
 If possible, it is good to move around the area to get shots from different angles and locations.
 You can watch videos relating to this sport to get more ideas about the sport itself and to brainstorm ideas for certain shots when shooting the sports event.

 3. Anticipate Actions